 Find the recipe for Monday, Tuesday and Wednesday’s dinners below.
 Thursday’s dinner is a fridge-clearing noodle bowl so the veg may change but the salmon is already in the freezer.
 Friday night is dinner with friends at my fav hangout, Soho Farmhouse.
 Let me know if you’re heading to Jamie Oliver’s The Big Feastival on Saturday or CarFest on Sunday and I’ll say hi.

 How I share my meal plans and recipes

 I share my meal plans on here and on social media, so be sure to follow me on Facebook, Instagram and Twitter – where I’ll also share pictures most days of the dishes I make.
-Some of the recipes will be from my site, others will be going into my book which will be out soon.
+Some of the recipes will be from my site, others will be going into my book.
 Every month or so I’ll share the menu plans and some recipes in my newsletter so sign up for it here if you haven’t already.